 Mr. Brooks is the heart and soul of the band program at North Atlanta.
 His passion for music began much in the same way that his students’ did.
-“I vividly remember the Middle School Band and Orchestra visiting my middle school.
+“I vividly remember the High School Band and Orchestra visiting my middle school.
 I’ve been hooked ever since.”
 As the 2012-2013 Teacher of the Year, his passion for teaching is as clear as his passion for music, and it translates to a program at NAHS steeped in excellence.
 A French horn player by trade, Mr. Brooks has studied with multiple esteemed professors including Donovan Wells, Director of Bands at Bethune-Cookman, James Poitier, Associate Director of Bands at Bethune-Cookman, and Dr. William Rogan, world renowned Horn performer and instructor.
 Brooks has also worked with some of the top names in Music Education such as Robert W. Smith, composer, Frank T. Williams, retired Band Director and member of the DCI Hall of Fame, and Dr. Ronald Carter, retired director of Jazz studies at Northern Illinois and world renowned Jazz Clinician.
 While in college, Brooks served as the section leader for four years and was a student director, serving a pivotal role in the Band Program at Cookman.
 Since graduating with his B.A. in Music Education, his reputation as top educator has been firmly established, giving him opportunities to be in demand as a clinician in brass, and percussion across the country.

 Mr. Brooks is also an accomplished percussionist, teaching and performing with several Top 10 Division 1 and 2 Drum and Bugle Corps including Tarheel Sun from Cary, NC (1997-98), the Glassmen from Toledo, Ohio (2001, 2004-2006), and the Colts from Dubuque, Iowa (2009).
 He has worked with some of the biggest names in percussion industry: Collin McNutt, Steve Roberts, Andrew Markworth, Matt Savage, and Max Mullinix to name a few.
 In 2009, he conducted the orchestra for Grammy nominated rap artist Rick Ross and Grammy nominated producers the Justice League on the Teflon Don album.
 His next challenges are completing his Masters degree in Conducting from Reinhardt University and acquiring the DMA in conducting in the near future.